aditya-2k23/moody/README.md

    - Log your mood for the day
    - View your mood history on a calendar
    - See stats like average mood and number of days tracked
+   - Log a daily journal to maintain a better history of the reasons of your current mood.
 4. **Show/Hide Password**: Use the eye icon in the password field to toggle visibility.
 5. **Log Out**: Use the logout button in the dashboard to end your session.